Jamesdai05/SnakeGame/ReadMe.md

 ## Technology

-- HTML Canvas
+- HTML Canvas, Collision detection, Vector Caculation

 - Javascript

 - CSS

 ## Challage

-The challege is I need to pick up the HTML Canvas features within a short period and to make the game works
+The challege is to pick up the HTML Canvas features within a short period and to make the game works

 ## The approach